History of Poles in the United States: Founding of the Polish National Church

 Many Polish Americans were devout Catholics and placed pressure on the Church to have services in Polish and include them in the priesthood and bishopric.
 Polish Americans grew deeply frustrated by their lack of representation in the church leadership; many loyal parishioners were offended that they could not participate in church decision-making or finances.
 Polish parishioners who collectively donated millions of dollars to construct and maintain churches and parishes in the United States were concerned that these church properties were now legally owned by German and Irish clergy.
 The Polish-German relations in church parishes was tense during the 19th century.
-At the St. Boniface parish of Chicago, Rev. James Marshall spoke English and German for years, but when he started conducting mass in Polish, German parishioners started a confrontation with him and forced him into resignation.
+At the St. Boniface parish of Chicago, James Marshall spoke English and German for years, but when he started conducting mass in Polish, German parishioners started a confrontation with him and forced him into resignation.
 The greatest confrontation occurred in Scranton, Pennsylvania, where a large Polish population settled to work in coal mines and factories in the 1890s.
-They saved money from small paychecks to build a new church in the Roman Catholic parish, and were offended when the church sent an Irish bishop, Monsignor O'Hara, to lead services.
+They saved money from small paychecks to build a new church in the Roman Catholic parish, and were offended when the church sent an Irish bishop, William O'Hara, to lead services.
 Polish parishioners requested repeatedly to partake in church affairs; they were turned down and the bishop repudiated their "disobedience".
 Parishioners had fights in front of the church and several were arrested by the local police for civil disobedience and criminal charges.
 The mayor of the city was also Irish, and Poles strongly disagreed with his decisions in determining the severity of the arrests.
-Reportedly, Rev. Francis Hodur, a Catholic priest serving a few miles away heard the stories from Polish parishioners and said, "Let all those who are dissatisfied and feel wronged in this affair set about organizing and building a new church, which shall remain in possession of the people themselves.
+Reportedly, Francis Hodur, a Catholic priest serving a few miles away heard the stories from Polish parishioners and said, "Let all those who are dissatisfied and feel wronged in this affair set about organizing and building a new church, which shall remain in possession of the people themselves.
 After that, we shall decide what further steps are necessary."
 Parishioners followed his advice and purchased land and began building a new church; when they asked Bishop O'Hara to bless the building and appoint a pastor, he refused, asking for a title of the property to be written out in his name.
 O'Hara invoked the Council of Baltimore saying that laypeople had no right to create and own their own church without ceding to the Roman Catholic diocese.
 Hodur disagreed and led church services beginning March 14, 1897.
 Hodur was excommunicated from the Roman Catholic Church on October 22, 1898 for refusing to cede ownership of the church property and insubordination.